a-bautista/docker-kubernetes-udemy/README.md

             |  ---------------------------------|   |
             |_______________________________________|

-The image gets built and a specific portion of RAM, CPU and processes have been created as well as a file system.
-Once the image is running, which is a container, it interacts with your machine so you can execute your desired instructions.
+The image is built and a specific portion of RAM, CPU and processes have been created as well as a file system.
+Once the image is running, which is a container, you can control the actions of the container from your machine local machine.

 ##### `docker build -t alejandro/pythonprogram:latest .` - Tag your docker images